Of course, a good Spanish teacher is, most importantly, bilingual.

 If you decide to teach Spanish in middle school or high school, as opposed to elementary school, you will be able to make your Spanish lessons more advanced.

-To fulfill your mission, you will have access to numerous pedagogical tools, such as Spanish textbooks, and audio or video recordings.
+To fulfil your mission, you will have access to numerous pedagogical training tools, such as Spanish textbooks, and audio or video recordings.
 In addition, if you want (and if your establishment permits it), you will be able to bring your students on field trips in order to introduce them to Spanish culture in institutions around your area.

 To be a Spanish professor in middle school and high school will be especially appealing to those who like to share their knowledge of the foundation of a foreign language to beginner students.
 For all teachers in elementary school, middle school, and high school, the challenge is that your students will be starting their Spanish lessons from zero.

 Every student is different and not all of them will be thrilled about learning a new language.
 They may say 'I already know English, why do I need skills in a new language'.
 However, despite this type of student, there is the possibility to help eager student, and even fellow teachers, to build new skills and even develop a passion for Spanish.

 Note for private tutors: schools that offer Spanish classes are the ideal places to find students needing private or supplementary Spanish lessons.
 A great place to find home tutoring and online teaching jobs.

 What’s great about the profession of a Spanish teacher is that you will access to different levels of students.
 So if you have no desire to be a Spanish teacher in elementary school, middle school, or high school, you also have the option of becoming a Spanish professor at the university level.